Masala Powders: Sambar Powder Recipe

 Other Similar Recipes

-Garlic is a super food, lauded for its potential health benefits.
-Though it has a tendency to give bad breath, when cooked with spices, it will be fine.
-Use garlic chutney powder daily in your meals.
+Garlic is a superfood, lauded for its potential health benefits.
+Use this homemade garlic chutney powder daily in your cooking.